fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

     the time of this writing, the most commonly-used tool for bundling is [webpack](https://webpack.js.org/).
--   Version models to force reloads: when we need to update an application on a server (e.g. we have a new model), we can simply repalce the files and reload the application.
+-   Version models to force reloads: when we need to update an application on a server (e.g. we have a new model), we can simply replace the files and reload the application.
 Web applications, on the other hand, are cached by the browser on the user's device.
 To make sure the browser fetches the updated application, we need to [add a unique fingerprint to the file name](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating_and_updating_cached_responses).